allejo/bzion/web/assets/css/README.md

 - styles.scss
     - This file is the heart of the stylesheet which just includes all of the partial SASS files

+## SASS Practices

+### CSS Structure

+Even though we use SASS, the generated CSS can still be a pain or nightmare especially when you need to debug.
+To make life easier, we follow the [BEM](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) syntax for our CSS classes.
+Not only are we using BEM, we have decided to expand on it by using "[namespaces](http://csswizardry.com/2015/03/more-transparent-ui-code-with-namespaces/)" in our CSS classes (no, I do not mean LESS namespaces).

+### Libsass + Ruby SASS

+In order to speed up development, Libsass is used to compile the SASS quickly but due its limitations and lack of plug-in support, it is only used for development.
+For the production ready stylesheet, Ruby SASS is used with plug-ins to compile everything and reorganize things.
+Because Libsass is used, all of the SASS written must be supported by the latest official Libsass release meaning some of the latest SASS features may not be supported and should not be used in BZiON.

+For more information about Libsass, visit their [homepage](http://libsass.org/).

 ## Themes

 BZiON will allow anyone to make their own themes or expand on the default theme by writing their own partial SASS files, which can then be compiled to make your own theme and will be automatically loaded by BZiON if it exists.